macterra/metatron/docs/README.md

-# metatron
+# Metatron

-## xid indexicals
+## The Extensible Identifier (xid)

 The system provides a way to establish ownership of 128-bit random numbers called `xid` (for eXtensible IDentifier)

-The value of the `xid` must be a random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)
+The value of the xid must be a random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)
 - any UUID that can be compressed by zlib to less than its original length of 16 bytes will be considered invalid
 - the xid should be a pure indexical, it should be able to point to any digital content without bias, including nothing in the case it is retired or disabled
 - therefore the xid should contain no internal information (though it is always possible to encode encrypted information via the UUID5 standard)

+The xid is associated with digital content by mapping it to a content identifier (CID) on IPFS
+- if the CID resolves to a file, the file must be a JSON file with a top-level property named `xid`
+- if the CID resolves to a directory, it must have a top-level file named `xid` that contains the xid
+- if the CID resolves to a IPLD node, it must have a top-level property named `xid`

-## rules of ownership
+## Rules of ownership

-### precedence
+### Precedence

 - blockchain agnostic, precedence by block time
 - testnet claims are provisional and may be overridden by any mainnet
 - every metatron node may decide which blockchains to scan
     - this means that a node that scans only bitcoin may not recognize the ownership claims submitted to RavenCoin for example
     - let the market decide which blockchains should be used for this purpose

 ### Bitcoin-derived blockchains
 - ownership claims are submitted in special txns called auth txns (short for authorization transactions)
 - the auth txn must contain one unspendable nulldata txo encoding IPFS CID (v0 or v1 multihash)
-- the metadoc must have a top level property named `xid` with a value of type `urn:uuid`
-    - if the CID resolves to a file, the file must be a JSON file with a top-level property named `xid`
-    - if the CID resolves to a directory, it must have a top-level file named `xid` that contains the xid
-    - if the CID resolves to a IPLD node, it must have a top-level property named `xid`
 - the auth txn must contain one spendable txo with a (magic) value of "0.00001111" that establishes ownership of the metadoc
     - sufficiently low valued transactions are prohibited by the bitcoin consensus as "dust" because it costs more in transaction fees to spend them than they are worth
     - since we need a positive value we might as well use it to distinguish auth txos